We support humanitarian initiatives led by nonprofit organizations and educational institutions in the United States and globally.

 Guided by the belief in the inherent dignity of all persons, the Pulte Family Charitable Foundation works to meet the basic human needs of the most marginalized members of the human family, including socioeconomically disadvantaged youth; the aged; persons with physical, emotional, and mental disabilities; and those with the fewest material resources.

-The Pulte Family Charitable Foundation strives to enact the Seven-Corporal Works of Mercy: feed the hungry; give drink to the thirsty; clothe the naked; care for captives; shelter the homeless; visit the sick and assist the mourning.
+In addition to the above, the Foundation seeks to serve religious communities and correlative organizations of Judeo-Christian beliefs.
+To this end, the Foundation strives to enact through its grantees the Seven Corporal Works of Mercy: feed the hungry, give drink to the thirsty; clothe the naked; care for captives; shelter the homeless; visit the sick, and assist the mourning.

-In accordance with the Seven Corporal Works of Mercy, The Foundation makes grants and donations to organizations that fall into four areas of giving:
+In accordance with the Seven Corporal Works of Mercy, we support nonprofit organizations that fall into four areas of giving:

 Building on 60 years of impact

-He was well known, of course, as builder of homes and the builder of a company.
-But really, Bill Pulte was a builder of communities, goodwill, spirit, family and faith.
+He was well known, of course, as a builder of homes and the builder of a company.
+However, as a quiet philanthropist, Bill Pulte was a builder of communities, goodwill, spirit, family, and faith.

 University of Notre Dame

 Pulte Family Charitable Foundation has combined forces with the University of Notre Dame to address global poverty and inequality through policy, practice, and partnership through a variety of scholarships, the Pulte Institute for Global Development, the Integration Lab (iLab), the Wilson Sheehan Lab for Economic Opportunities (LEO), and the World Peace Plaza.